Transferable & Stealthy Ensemble Attacks: A Black-Box Jailbreaking Framework for Large Language Models: Introduction

 \section{Introduction}

-Jailbreaking large language models (LLMs) is being intensively studied to evaluate the safety of LLMs~\cite{shen2023anything,yi2024jailbreak}.
-Existing jailbreaking methods, as adversarial attacks targeting small-scale learning models, can be categorized into white-box and black-box approaches.
-In white-box methods, gradient-based optimization techniques are employed to identify adversarial suffixes~\cite{zou2023universal}.
-For black-box methods, various optimization strategies, such as genetic algorithms, are used to refine jailbreak prompt templates through rephrasing, word replacement, and other modifications~\cite{liu2023autodan,yu2023gptfuzzer}.
-Recent research~\cite{monea2024llms} has demonstrated that LLMs can function as powerful optimizers when provided with sufficient contextual information.
-Indeed, both the persuasive adversarial prompt (PAP)~\cite{zeng2024johnny} and Tree of Attacks with Pruning (TAP)~\cite{mehrotra2023tree} methods leverage multiple LLMs to optimize malicious instructions.
-For the PAP method~\cite{zeng2024johnny}, two LLMs are utilized for the whole jailbreak optimization and for the TAP method~\cite{mehrotra2023tree}, three LLMs are utilized.
-The PAP method~\cite{zeng2024johnny} has been officially adopted as the baseline attack strategy in the Competition for LLM and Agent Safety 2024 (CLAS 2024)\footnote{https://www.llmagentsafetycomp24.com/}.
+With the rapid development and widespread application of large language models (LLMs), evaluating their safety has become an urgent and critical research focus—among which, jailbreaking attacks, designing inputs to bypass an LLM’s safety guardrails and elicit harmful responses, serve as a core means to test the robustness of aligned LLMs~\cite{shen2023anything,yi2024jailbreak}.
+Existing jailbreaking methods for LLMs can be clearly categorized into white-box and black-box approaches, following the classic classification of adversarial attacks in small-scale machine learning models.
+White-box methods rely on full access to the target LLM’s internal parameters, gradients, or intermediate representations; typically, they use gradient-based optimization techniques to iteratively adjust input suffixes, thereby finding adversarial prompts that can mislead the model~\cite{zou2023universal}.
+In contrast, black-box methods do not require any knowledge of the LLM’s internal structure—instead, they leverage heuristic optimization strategies, such as genetic algorithms, random search, or iterative refinement, to modify prompts through rephrasing, synonym replacement, or structure adjustment, ultimately generating effective jailbreak templates~\cite{liu2023autodan,yu2023gptfuzzer}.
+A major breakthrough in recent jailbreaking research is the recognition that LLMs themselves can act as powerful optimizers when provided with sufficient contextual information and task guidance~\cite{monea2024llms}.
+Two representative methods that exploit this insight are the Persuasive Adversarial Prompt (PAP)~\cite{zeng2024johnny} and Tree of Attacks with Pruning (TAP)~\cite{mehrotra2023tree} approaches.
+The PAP method uses two LLMs in collaboration: one to generate candidate malicious prompts and the other to evaluate and refine them, forming a closed-loop optimization process to enhance the persuasiveness of prompts.
+The TAP method, on the other hand, employs three LLMs.
+Due to its effectiveness and reproducibility, the PAP method~\cite{zeng2024johnny} has been officially adopted as the baseline attack strategy in the Competition for LLM and Agent Safety 2024 (CLAS 2024)\footnote{https://www.llmagentsafetycomp24.com/}.